corcor27/Introduction_to_R/_episodes/13-calculating-rstudio.md

 ```
 round(3.4)
 ```
-{: .input}
+{: .language-r}
 ```
 3
 ```
 {: .output}

-There are a whole range of built in functions that are available.
-You can check the help reference or a google search will find you a definitive list.
+There are a whole range of built-in functions that are available.
+You can check the help reference or perform a google search to find a definitive list.

-{% include links.md %}